jacobproffer/blog/content/education/learning-hiragana.md

 categories: ["education"]
 image: images/hiragana_social.jpg
 thumbnail: /images/hiragana_thumbnail.jpg
-thumbnail-caption: Japanese From Zero book.
+thumbnailCaption: Japanese From Zero book.
 ---

 There was a time where I could speak Russian.
 I also had the ability to read Cyrillic script, while also being able to write it in cursive.
 All of which I learned to do from a Russian professor in 2011.
 But once I completed the course, I abandoned the language.
 Within the last year, I regained interest.
 Solely because I thought my first international trip was to be to Moscow, Russia.
 Unfortunately, the trip was scrapped after an incident in Saint Petersburg and so was my interest in the language.